aspose-words-cloud/aspose-words-cloud-dotnet/README.md

 ## How to use the SDK?
 The complete source code is available in this repository folder.
 You can either directly use it in your project via source code or get [NuGet distribution](https://www.nuget.org/packages/Aspose.Words-Cloud/) (recommended).
 For more details, please visit our [documentation website](https://docs.aspose.cloud/display/wordscloud/Available+SDKs#AvailableSDKs-.NET).

+### Prerequisites

+To use Aspose Words for Cloud .NET SDK you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
+There is free quota available.
+For more details, see [Aspose Cloud Pricing](https://purchase.aspose.cloud/pricing).

 ### Installation

 #### Install Aspose.Words-Cloud via NuGet